-Civil Engineering Department Chair, The University of Jordan, Amman, 11942 Jordan
+Civil Engineering Department, The University of Jordan, Amman, 11942 Jordan

 Carbon Fiber Reinforced Polymer (CFRP) sheets are widely used for strengthening and repairing reinforced concrete structures.
 Previous experimental studies have shown that strengthening Reinforced Concrete (RC) beams with CFRP sheet can be greatly influenced by the configuration, orientation and properties of the CFRP sheets.

 The behaviour of RC beams, strengthened with 60° and 45° inclined CFRP sheets, has not clearly explained.

 Thus, an experimental program, proposed in this paper, investigates the shear behaviour of RC beams strengthened with CFRP sheets under different orientation angles including 0˚, 45˚, 60˚ and 90˚.